Information for Ukrainian refugees

 Safety & Justice

 In case of immediate danger, call the emergency number of the Netherlands: 112.
-For less urgent issues, please read the information at www.refugeehelp.nl/safety
+For less urgent issues, please read the information on refugeehelp.nl/safety.
+Even if you suspect coercion or exploitation, you can read there about how to recognize it and what to do next.

 You can also increase your personal safety by keeping your personal possessions, such as your wallet, telephone and passport, close to hand.
 Make sure that friends or family know where you are and where you are going and, if necessary, agree a code word which you can use in the event of danger.